Wealthify doesn't support your browser

 Considering most people have multiple jobs in their lifetime, chances are they’ll also have multiple pensions with different providers as a result.

-By combining pensions – including these old workplace ones – the idea is to make it easier to control your finances for retirement by having a single pot to manage (as opposed to multiple pots).
+By combining pensions – including old workplace ones – the idea is to make it easier to control your finances for retirement by having a single pot to manage (as opposed to multiple pots).

 As well as making things easier to manage, pension consolidation also means only having to pay one provider fee — potentially saving you money in the long run if your existing providers have higher fees!